 Cultural landscapes predominate the earth surface.
 Terraced landscapes are a prominent example for long existing agriculturally used landscapes.
 Due to their ages with first known implementation during Bronze Age, their high stability and their wide distribution across the Mediterranean terraces are in the focus of this research.

-The project focuses on settlements in remote, hard-to-reach mountain regions.
+The project focused on settlements in remote, hard-to-reach mountain regions.
 The question arises for the compensation of the marginal habitat and the reasons for the creation of these settlements.